 Clinic BP meters can be selected from either the home use list or specialist list.
 ABPM devices can be selected from those included on the specialist list.
-Pharmacy owners will need to ensure they have blood pressure cuff sizes to cater for the varying arm sizes of different people.
+Members will need to ensure they have blood pressure cuff sizes to cater for the varying arm sizes of different people.

-When making equipment selections, pharmacy owners are advised to review the additional guidance and considerations that are available in the [Medicines and Healthcare products Regulatory Agency's \(MHRA\) guidance on blood pressure measurement devices](https://www.gov.uk/government/organisations/mhra-uk) and at cpe.org.uk/hypertension.
+When making equipment selections, members are advised to review the additional guidance and considerations that are available in the [Medicines and Healthcare products Regulatory Agency's \(MHRA\) guidance on blood pressure measurement devices](#) and at cpe.org.uk/hypertension.